 My daughter moved to Charlotte NC two years ago from Madison WI.
 Wisconsin schools have a much higher bar for academic learning and that is the ONLY reason for not giving Northeast Middle 5 stars.
 My daughter first went to Mint Hill Middle which has a higher grading level than Northeast.
 It was a newer building and seemed very nice.
 Then we moved and needed to go to Northeast Middle.
 Although I was not thrilled because of the grading level being diminished to a 5 out of 10 I had no choice.
 Once my daughter started going there in the middle of last year (6th grade) both her and I have been VERY happy with the school.
 The teachers are great and the whole education portion feels a lot more like a middle school should.
 Although it has a lower grading standard it ranks much higher in my book over Mint Hill Middle.
 I would recommend Northeast Middle to any parent/student.
 We love it!

 Northeast Middle is a public middle school in Mint Hill.
-The principal of Northeast Middle is Ms Alicia McCree and can be contacted at firstname.lastname@example.org.
-823 students attend Northeast Middle and identify primarily as Black, non-Hispanic; Multiracial; and White, non-Hispanic.
-68% of the 823 students here are paying reduced lunch prices.
-The student to teacher ratio at Northeast Middle is 15:1.
+The principal of Northeast Middle is Ms Alicia McCree, who can be contacted at firstname.lastname@example.org.
+823 students attend Northeast Middle and identify mostly as Black, non-Hispanic; Multiracial; and White, non-Hispanic.
+68% of the 823 students here get reduced lunch prices.
+The ratio of students to teachers at Northeast Middle is 15:1.
 Albemarle Road Middle is one of the nearest middle schools.